Home » Hunting Rules, Licenses, and Seasons » Montana Bird Hunting for Pheasant, Huns, Sharp-tailed Grouse, and More

 Hunter safety course and dog training for bird hunting in Montana

-If you were born after January 1, 1985, you must complete a certified course in hunter education before applying for a license.
-For more information, check out the hunter course.
-In 2015, Montana created the Apprentice Hunter Program which allows anyone between the ages of 10 and 17 to hunt without completing a hunter education course.
-You will have to fill out a certificate form which costs $5 and follow the requirements concerning mentors.
+If you were born after January 1, 1985, you must complete a certified hunter education course before applying for a hunting license.
+For more information, check out the hunter education course.
+In 2015, Montana created the Apprentice Hunter Program, which allows anyone between the ages of 10 and 17 to hunt without completing a hunter education course.
+You will need to fill out a certificate form, which costs $5, and follow the requirements concerning mentors.

-You may not train your dog for bird hunting in Montana within one mile of any designated game preserve, bird nesting, or management area.
+You may not train your dog for bird hunting in Montana within one mile of any designated game preserve, bird nesting area, or management area.

 Related conservation and non-profit organizations for Montana bird hunting